ucsb-cs32/s21/_lab/lab04.md

 Acknowledgements
 ================

 Spring`21 vesion: Zoë Wood.
-Thank you to JO and BZ for assistance with the data exploration project and the cleaned Washington Post data.
+Thank you to JO and BZF for assistance with the data exploration project and the cleaned Washington Post data.